What is functional diversity?

 Temporary restrictions on a person's ability to function aren't defined as a disability within the Discrimination Act.

-Inadequat accessability is when a person with a disability is disadvantaged through a failure to take reasonable accessibility measures that would put that person in a comparable situation with others without the disability.
+Inadequat accessibility is when a person with a disability is disadvantaged through a failure to take reasonable accessibility measures that would put that person in a comparable situation with others without the disability.

 Examples of disabilities eligible for educational support